southworks/botbuilder-js/docs/FunctionalTests/functional_tests_on_bots_from_scratch_to_ci.md

 6. In the **Task tab**, Add an **Azure Resource Group Deployment task** to create the Bot Resources, fill the fields:

    1. **Azure Subscription**
-      - You need to add an Azure Resource Manager service connection.
+      - Select an Azure Service Connection.
+This configuration allows to the Azure pipeline to create and manage Azure resources.
 You can follow this [guide](https://www.azuredevopslabs.com/labs/devopsserver/azureserviceprincipal/) to create an Azure service connection
    2. **Resource Group**
       - Use the *BotName* pipeline variable create before. you can access to its content with the next syntax $("BotName")
    3. **Location**